|Dr. Fred Schneider, Chair, NAE |

 Mary Ellen Zurko is a staff member at MIT Lincoln Laboratory and was recently a member of the Office of the CTO, Security Business Group, at Cisco Systems, and a Principal Engineer on the Next Generation Firewall team there.
 Mez has worked extensively in security; in product development, early product prototyping, and in research, and has over 20 patents.
 She was security architect of one of IBM's earliest clouds; SaaS for business collaboration.
 She defined the field of User-Centered Security in 1996.
 As a senior research fellow at the Open Group Research Institute, she led several innovative security initiatives in authorization policies, languages, and mechanisms that incorporate user-centered design elements.
 She started her security career at DEC working on an A1 VMM, on which she recently coauthored a retrospective with a fellow member of the Forum on Cyber Resilience.
 She has written on active content security, public key infrastructures, distributed authorization, user-centered security, and security and the web.
 She is a contributor to the O'Reilly book "Security and Usability: Designing Secure Systems that People Can Use."
-She is on the steering committees of the International WWW Conference series, New Security Paradigms Workshop, and Symposium on Useable Privacy and Security.
+She is on the steering committees of New Security Paradigms Workshop and Symposium on Usable Privacy and Security.
 Mez received S.B and S.M. degrees in computer science from MIT.